kbaseIncubator/kbase-ui-docs/docs/documentation/using-github-pages.md

 Any KBase github repo can generate documentation from markdown using Github Pages.

-With Github Pages integration enabled for your repo (you must be a repo owner to access the repo configuration), Github will build and publish your documentation as a Jekyll project whenever there is a merge into the master branch.
+With Github Pages integration enabled for your repo (you must be a repo owner to access the repo configuration), Github will build and publish your documentation as a Jekyll project whenever there is a merge into the master branch, e.g. by a direct push or the merging of a pull request.

 The documentation can be provided in two different ways.
 Which one to use depends on the workflow for the repo.